LilyAsFlora/invicta/README.md

 #### Options
   `-h, --help` — Show a help message and exit.

   `-o, --output-shifts` — Shows the shift keys needed to get from each plaintext to the ciphertext.
+This shows both positive & negative keys (mod 26).

 ## Encryption Examples